schochastics/graphlayouts/paper.md

 # Use for plotting

-The layout functions are compatible with the `igraph` and the `ggraph` package in terms of plotting.
+The layout functions are compatible with the `igraph` and the `ggraph` packages in terms of plotting.
 In both cases, the layout can either be calculated beforehand or used as an argument for the respective plotting function.

 ```r